henryJ099123/interpreters/notes/ch17_notes.md

 - add support for dumping chunk (seeing print output)
 - omg it works

+## Design note: it's just parsing

+This is apparently an unpopular opinion from Nystrom.
+- supposedly, *parsing doesn't matter*
+- recently parsing and parsers has been taken very seriously
+    - compilers got into compiler-compilers
+    - functional programmers into prase combinators
+    - mathematicians and algorithmic analyzers prove time/memory usage for parsing techniques
+        - complexity and stuff
+- important because implementation of a language shouldn't take an eternity
+    - also intellectually interesting
+- if the goal is just to implement a language, none of that particularly matters
+    - time that doesn't add value to the user's life
+- take time to improve compiler error messages instead and good error handling

 ## Challenges

 1. write a trace of what happens when parsing: